15 of the Best Native Wildflowers for the US and Canada

 This species grows well in full sun, but in climates with hot summers, it is happier in part shade.

-Fireweed is adaptable to different levels of moisture availability, from medium-dry to medium-wet.
+Fireweed is adaptable to medium-dry to medium-wet soil.
 It grows best in acidic soils that are rich in organic matter and well-drained, with a pH between 5.0 and 6.6.

 C. angustifolium spreads via rhizomes and self-seeding, so this plant works best in a naturalized-type planting.